Information about the 2021 SCI Transdisciplinary Symposium HERE

 Graduate students from the SCI affiliated departments across Engineering and Natural Sciences present short talks on their research during this all-day event.
 In addition, invited faculty also present “keynote” talks on their current research.

 The Symposium provides our graduate students with an opportunity to fine-tune their presentations in preparation for professional meetings.
 The emphasis is on honing oral presentation skills, so that only short talks are given, both in a traditional 12-minute conference style, as well as very short 5-minute “lightning” talks.

-Another aspect of this event that emphasizes professional development for graduate students: The SCI Transdisciplinary Symposium is entirely organized by the GSAs and thus students have an opportunity to exercise their leadership skills.
+Another aspect of this event that emphasizes professional development for graduate students: The SCI Transdisciplinary Symposium is entirely organized by the GSAs so students have an opportunity to exercise their leadership skills.

-As with our summer event, we award prizes to the best presentations during each session throughout the day (judged by the students in a “people’s choice” style).
-These prizes will be designated as Travel Awards, to be used for attending professional meetings.
+As with our summer event, prizes are awarded to the best presentations during each session throughout the day (judged by the students in a “people’s choice” style).
+Prizes are designated as travel awards to be used for attending professional meetings.

 We encourage visitors to come and hear the latest exciting results of our multi-disciplinary research community!
-Programs with the abstracts of the presentations will be available prior to the event.
+Programs with the abstracts of the presentations are available prior to the event.